 (CLTK), a framework for natural language processing (NLP) for the languages of Ancient, Classical, and Medieval Eurasia.
-I am responsible for the project's oversight, as well as editing the libraries for Ancient Greek and Latin.
+Having founded the project, I am now responsible for overseeing its growth and technical excellence.
 See here for materials

 which introduce several new punctuation characters to Tibetan orthography, in order to aid beginners in reading the language.

 While in academia, I published a few articles and wrote a dissertation.
 Of my publications, several of the more interesting are one on what comics have to offer the study of literature

 (from Oxford University Press) and a short piece on Etruscan medicine

 , which to my utter surprise took on a life of its own as a foundation for contemporary pharmaceutical research.
 My dissertation

 is a network-theoretical study of Julius Caesar's organization and leadership of the Roman army.